gax1985/NSCC/.history/NSCC/Dalhousie/Digital Innovation/Midterm Preparation_20260225094322.md

+Here are your study notes, breaking down the exact text extracted from your materials into clear, easy-to-remember explanations.

 ### 📚 1.
 The Foundations of Innovation (Lecture 1)

 > **Original Text:** *"COVE Thinking like an innovator: Curiosity, Originality, Value, Empathy"*